 You wouldn't set up your Wordpress software on your home PC to share with the world because:

 A: It's too complicated to do.
 Installing LAMP is for Geeks

 B: Involves more bandwidth than you'd likely have available

 The usual way to use Wordpress is via a hosting company like EZPZ Hosting who provide the hardware platform and bandwidth to run the show.
 Hosting companies have “racks” of computers in a data centre dedicated to this job.
 Nearly all have a simple Wordpress installation wizard that you can use to do the software setup for you.

 Cloud-based software means you log in from anywhere you have internet access and the software you use to build your website resides “in the cloud”.
 This software is distributed over many computers (called Content Delivery Networks or CDN's), and for that reason, they deliver blazingly fast speed.

 Here's a full list of all the website builders I've reviewed so far.
-The bad ones don't make it.

 The difference between them is how intuitive the administration panel is and how they render your finished website.

 Why You Should NOT Use Wordpress